fnplus/join-fnplus-with-a-pr/README.md

 ## Contact

-One can get in touch with us by opening an issue, sending us an [email](mailto:support@fnplus.tech) or discussing on our [Slack forum](https://join.slack.com/t/fnplus/shared_invite/enQtNjQ0OTU4MzQxNTIxLTk3MTBkY2QxNGE4ZDExYjdhOWU1M2NlODk2ODZjNTEzOWE0ZTAzYTVkMzlmMjczZWYxMzFiZjcwMjc0M2UxYzc)
+One can get in touch with us by opening an issue, sending us an [email](mailto:support@fnplus.tech) or discussing on our Slack forum.
+The team will reach out to you once you send a PR.

 ## Top Contributors